Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 Considerations When Introducing Type Hints

-1. Introduce type hints gradually For large existing projects, it’s recommended to start by adding type hints to some functions or modules.
+In large existing projects, it’s recommended to start by adding hints to some functions or modules.

-3. Basic Type Annotations
+3. Basic Methods of Type Specification

-Simple Type Annotations
+Simple Type Specification

 def add(a: int, b: int) -> int: